 The CFO’s Role in Times of Crisis

 Companies find themselves in “crisis” more often than we like to admit.
 Some crises are specific to our company.
 Some are specific to our industry.
 Others to the geography we operate in.
-And, some, like the recent pandemic or current banking crisis, are global in nature.
+And, some, like the recent pandemic or short lived banking crisis, are global in nature.
 It doesn’t matter how specific or how broad the crisis, I believe CFOs have a critical role in navigating their company through the rough waters caused by the disruption.

 Here are some thoughts on what CFOs should be attending to when a crisis hits.
 Please consider contributing your additions and improvements.
 The first and second steps below may seem out of order.
 The order is intentional to keep us focused on what is most important.